Velvet Sky: Ring of Honor Wrestling (2019–2020)

+The Allure alliance stable (2019–2020)

-On April 6, 2019, at ROH G1 Supercard, Velvet Sky officially reunited with Angelina Love and formed a new heel stable with Mandy Leon as The Allure by attacking Kelly Klein, Jenny Rose, and Stella Grey.
-During Masters of the Craft (2019) on April 14, 2019, during the match between Nick Lendl and Amy Rose The Allure was seen with selfie sticks and phones out as they walked down the ramp to where the bell ringer was and kicked her out.
+On April 6, 2019, at ROH G1 Supercard, Velvet Sky officially reunited with Angelina Love and formed a new heel stable with Mandy Leon as The Allure by attacking Kelly Klein-who had just defeated Mayu Iwatani to regain the ROH Women of Honor World Championship,-as well as Jenny Rose and Stella Grey.
+During Masters of the Craft (2019) on April 14, 2019, during the match between Nick Lendl and Amy Rose, The Allure was seen with selfie sticks and phones out as they walked down the ramp to where the bell ringer was and kicked her out.
 After the match Mandy Leon was seen confronting Amy Rose followed by Sky spraying hairspray in her eyes.
 In October 2020, her profile was removed from the ROH website.

-National Wrestling Alliance (2021–present)
+National Wrestling Alliance (2021–2023)

 On March 23, 2021, Sky made her NWA debut as the show's new color commentator, working beside Joe Galli and Tim Storm.

+On September 8, 2023, Sky announced she was departing from the NWA on good terms, expressing an interest to continue doing commentary and not active in-ring roles.

+Return to Impact Wrestling (2023, 2025)

+On September 14 at Impact 1000, Sky along with Angelina Love made a return to TNA, after a seven-year absence, confronting Gail Kim and the Knockouts.
+On September 2025, it was announced Love and Sky will be inducted into the TNA Hall of Fame.

 Other media

 She was featured on MTV's Made alongside A.J.
 Styles, Taylor Wilde, and Angelina Love.
 On January 24, 2009, she appeared as a soccerette on British television program Soccer AM, along with Angelina Love.
 In November 2010 she was a contestant on an all TNA week of Family Feud, teaming with Angelina Love, Christy Hemme, Lacey Von Erich and Tara against Jay Lethal, Matt Morgan, Mick Foley, Mr. Anderson and Rob Van Dam.
 In June 2012, she was featured in Montgomery Gentry's music video for their song "So Called Life".
 She has also made a cameo appearance in an episode of Impractical Jokers.

+Between 2020 and 2023, Szantyr posted exclusive content to BrandArmy.com, hidden behind a paywall.
+Though, she was eventually banned from the service for posting content that was too sexually explicit, and failed to meet the platform's terms of service.
+On September 4, 2023, Szantyr began posing nude on Fansly.com, a service that permits sexual content.

 Personal life

 Szantyr has Polish and Italian heritage in her family.
 In high school, Szantyr competed in cheerleading, softball, cross-country, football, and track.

-She was previously engaged to Bully Ray.
+She is close friends with Beautiful People tag team partners, Angelina Love and Lacey Von Erich.

+She was previously in a relationship with fellow TNA wrestler Chris Sabin, which ended in 2014.
+From 2014 to 2021, Szantyr was in a relationship with Bully Ray, and was engaged to be married.
+However, the pair split in late 2021.